-Cheap and Easy Steampunk
+Cheap and Easy Steampunk Costume

-If you want an absolute bare bones steampunk costume, you can grab a white button up shirt, some plain brown pants and a pair of goggles.
-To step it up a little bit you add some suspenders and paint up a toy gun from the dollar store in bronze, browns, and copper colours.
+You probably already have pieces at home that will work for a steampunk costume.
+Start with a white button up shirt, some plain brown pants and a pair of goggles.
+To step it up a little bit you add some suspenders and paint up a toy gun from the dollar store.
 If you have a bowtie or vest lying around that house those would both add to the steampunkness of the costume.
-You could also swap out the pants for a skirt just keep in mind that the steampunk aesthetic draws heavily from the Victorian era so longer or high low skirts would probably work better than a modern looking skirt.
+You could also swap out the pants for a skirt.
+Keep in mind that the steampunk aesthetic draws heavily from the Victorian era so longer or high low skirts would probably work better than a modern looking skirt.
 Assuming that you have some of the pieces for this costume already, you could probably put together the look for less than $60.

 Mid range Steampunk